thaerkh/vim-workspace/README.md

 vim-workspace
 =========
-A minimalist Vim session and undofile history wrapper plugin for seamlessly keeping track of your project workspace.
+A simple workspace management plugin that tracks files in your session, their undo history, autosaves, and keeps your code clean of leading spaces.

 ![img](https://raw.githubusercontent.com/thaerkh/vim-workspace/master/wiki/screenshots/demo.gif)

 ## Installation
 This plugin follows the standard runtime path structure, and can be installed with a variety of plugin managers.
 ### Using Plug
-Paste the following in your vimrc:
+Paste the following in your `~/.vimrc` file, and things will automatically install upon a vim restart or re-source:
 ```
 if empty(glob('~/.vim/autoload/plug.vim'))
   silent execute "!curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim"